leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

 M: 3
 N: 3
 Grid:
       0 1 1
       1 0 0
       1 1 0
 ```

-In this case, the whole file is parsed obtaining the goal cell, the grid size and the grid itself.
+In this case, the file contains the goal cell, the grid size and the grid itself.
 You have a fixed grid.
-With 1 the cell with obstacle is coded, with 0 the empty cell.
-Clearly it is not possible to specify a goal cell that contains an obstacle.
+We used 1 to encode an obstacle and 0 to encode an empty cell.
+It is not possible to specify a goal cell that contains an obstacle.

 The second type of input file is as follows: